Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

 1. Look at your theme, honestly

-If you don’t have a responsive site or access to Google Fonts with your current theme, it really is time to change.
+If you don’t have a responsive site or access to Google Fonts with your current theme, it is time to make a change.

 In most modern themes, you can change all of your default font settings for every style you use in your blog.